saeed-sufi/JS_Learning/README.md

  * specification says that `NaN` is neither greater than nor less than any other value.

 * `forEach` method unlike `map` or `reduce`, returns `undefined` so it's not chainable.

+* use `find` method on arrays to search for a unique id or identifier. use `filter` for searching in an array and get all the elements that pass the criteria.

+* remember that `sort` method mutates the original array!